WHO gives nod for probe into coronavirus outbreak

 New Delhi, May 19: The World Health Organisation (WHO) has said that it would initiate an independent probe into the COVID-19 response.
 A majority of the member countries said that it wanted a probe on the issue.

-Beijing, however relented on its opposition for an inquiry into the origin of the virus.
-61 countries had moved a resolution at the World Health Assembly, the WHO's decision making body seeking an impartial probe of the WHO's response to the coronavirus pandemic.
+Beijing, however, relented on its opposition for an inquiry into the origin of the virus.
+61 countries had moved a resolution at the World Health Assembly, the WHO's decision-making body seeking an impartial probe of the WHO's response to the coronavirus pandemic.
 The resolution also sought the identification of the zoonotic source of the virus.

 Over 100 nations seek probe into coronavirus origin